Sanjay-Nandakumar/Logistic-regresssion-Titanic-survival/README.md

-# Multiple-linear-regression-in-python
+#Logistic regession in python
-Multiple linear regression implemented in python for predicting survival in titnaic dataset
+Logistic regression implemented in python for predicting survival in titnaic dataset

 Data is attached in CSV format